rgleave/proj2/EnergyForecastingWorkshop.md

 ```

   Now let's check to see the results of our work.
 Navigate to the Glue console and select the 'Database' option on the left navigation bar.
 You should see two new databases.
-Select the 'sample_database' and you should see 3 new tables pointing to the sample data files you uploaded in step 1c above.
-These Glue structures were created automatically by the Cloudformation template that you just executed.
-Examine the cloudformation script to see how that was done.
-(Note: For more information on AWS Glue see Getting started with the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/start-data-catalog.html). )
+Select the 'sample_database' and you should see 3 new tables pointing to the sample data files you uploaded in step 1c above (Note: you may have to refresh your screen).
+These Glue structures were created automatically by the queries that you just executed.
+(For more information on AWS Glue see Getting started with the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/start-data-catalog.html). )

 **Step 4: Set up Security, Parameters**